Trochillianne/03.-Getting-and-Cleaning-Data_Project1/README.md

 # Files

-CodeBook.md. describes the variables, the data, and any transformations or work that are performed to clean up the data.
+*CodeBook.md.* describes the variables, the data, and any transformations or work that are performed to clean up the data.

-runAnalysis.R contains all the coding for doing the course project in 5 steps:
+*RunAnalysis.R.* contains all the coding for doing the course project in 5 steps:

     * 0. Downloading and Unzipping the data set.
     * 1. Merges the training and the test sets to create one data set.